ENHANCE-PET/MOOSE/README.md

 ### 📀 Fresh install

 Kindly copy the code below and paste it on your ubuntu terminal, the installer should ideally take care of the rest.
 A fresh install would approximately take 10 minutes.
+Include `sudo` as shown below, in case you don't have write access.
+If you use `sudo`, make sure you type `sudo su` before you run `moose`, check [usage](https://github.com/QIMP-Team/MOOSE#-usage)!

 #### Step: 1